Now that most of the wines from the 2023 have been released onto the market, we take a look back at how their growing season and harvests unfolded.

 2023 was a complicated year to manage for most French winemakers.
-Between drought (at the start of the “hottest July on record”), torrential rain (at the end of July), hot spells (not to mention the heatwave in August), hail and mildew that has attacked some regions, it has been a year of many ups and downs.
+Between drought (at the start of the “hottest July on record”), torrential rain (at the end of July), hot spells (not to mention the heatwave in August), hail and mildew that attacked some regions, 2023 was a year of many ups and downs.
 All of this also occurred against the backdrop of high inflation and geopolitical tensions which influence exports and an increase in the price of raw materials.

 If we look at the map of France, broadly speaking, the south felt the full force of wet weather and the west – except for the Loire – experienced mildew.
 Champagne, Alsace and Burgundy came through to the other side.
-However, the quantity is there, and France has overtaken Italy as the greatest wine producer in the world.
-According to Agreste, the statistic service from the French Ministry of Agriculture, and estimations taken on 1 September 2023, viticultural production could settle at nearly 45 million hectolitres this year, which is roughly the average seen in recent vintages (2018-2022).
+However, we should not despair as the quantity is there, and France overtook Italy as the greatest wine producer in the world in 2023.
+According to Agreste, the statistic service from the French Ministry of Agriculture, and estimations taken on 1 September 2023, viticultural production could settle at nearly 45 million hectolitres, which is roughly the average seen in recent vintages (2018-2022).
 Quality also seems to be there.

 Bordeaux

-Nearly 90% of the vines in the Nouvelle-Aquitaine have been affected by mildew, impacting the amount of grapes produced.
+Nearly 90% of the vines in the Nouvelle-Aquitaine were affected by mildew, impacting the amount of grapes produced.
 This fungus took hold in spring when temperatures were higher than usual and there was a lot of rain.
-But all is not lost as the harvest is not over yet and despite everything, the quality is there.
+But all is not lost as despite everything, the quality is there.
+As for the sweet wines, the weather was perfect in September for botrytis cinerea to grow and they were harvested slightly earlier than usual in the end, allowing the grapes to retain a dose of acidity crucial to keeping a level of tension in the wine, especially with such strong aromatics.

 Burgundy